RTmtfiallos/IDS-AKS-Accelerator/README.md

 If this is the first time you are working with Bicep files, follow these steps.

-1. Use the[Deployment Helper](https://rtmtfiallos.github.io/ABC-AKS/helper/public/) to guide your AKS configuration.
+1. Use the [Deployment Helper](https://rtmtfiallos.github.io/ABC-AKS/helper/public/) to guide your AKS configuration.
 2. Run the commands in the*Provision Environment* tab to create your AKS Environment in your Azure subscription
 3. Run the commands in the*Post Configuration* tab to complete your implementation
 4. [Connect to your AKS Cluster](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough#connect-to-the-cluster), and deploy your applications as you see fit.